Trends From Thousands of Maintenance Processes

 - Poor maintenance = decreased retention = increase workload for turnover activities

-Even companies that have not crunched the numbers know that bad maintenance causes pain in property management.
+Even companies that have not crunched the numbers know that bad maintenance processes causes pain in property management.
 Angry renters cost staff time and wear on patience.
 Dealing with angry renters causes staffing operations to go from preventative and process-driven efforts into reactive, emergency ‘firefighting’ mode.

-PRIDE IS BLIND
+PRIDE IS BLIND WHEN IT COMES TO MAINTENANCE PROCESSES

 When identifying issues internally, it can be difficult to unravel messages that are faced externally.
 If an internal process is weak or not optimal, it is reactionary to slip into “sales mode,” normalizing a broken process as if everything is fine.
 The need to separate external messaging and internal process is a critical point in the self-actualization of improving business, and a difficult pill to swallow for many property managers and maintenance coordinators.

 In asking process-driven questions in areas that a company feels weak, it can lead to defensive answers and embellished results.
 In these instances, no one wins.
 The business will continue to suffer through the endless cycle of denial and blame.
-For example:

 If asked about the troubleshooting process for an inbound repair request and we identify that there is no consistent protocol, the response is normally inflated numbers and overconfidence in the ad-hoc process.
 Confidence masks no quality control tools in place and blame will likely always be placed on a person or circumstance.